2 More Wet Weather Events Coming To Sacramento Region Over The Next Week

 Our forecast shows the heaviest rainfall may occur during the overnight hours into early Thursday morning.
 Heavy downpours may hit areas like Auburn and Yuba City.

-This mid-week system is expected to come and go quickly, but a larger system will roll into the region just a few days later.READ MORE: Nimbus Hatchery Features New Fish Ladder For Fall-Run Chinook Salmon
+This mid-week system is expected to come and go quickly, but a larger system will roll into the region just a few days later.READ MORE: Merced Man, 38, Dies After Crash Off Highway 132 In Stanislaus County

 NWS Sacramento says Northern California could see unsettled, above-normal rainfall between Sunday night and next Wednesday.
 This system could bring around 1.5 inches of rain to Sacramento with even greater precipitation further north and in the Sierra, which is also expected to see more snow.

-High temperatures in Sacramento could also drop into the low-60s to high-50s by the weekend and early next week with lows potentially dipping into the 40s.MORE NEWS: Brutal Killing Of Leilani Beauchamp In Fairfield Called 'Love Triangle' Gone Wrong
+High temperatures in Sacramento could also drop into the low-60s to high-50s by the weekend and early next week with lows potentially dipping into the 40s.MORE NEWS: 'A Senseless Tragedy': Leilani Beauchamp's Family Demanding Justice After Fairfield Killing

 Nearly two weeks ago, much of the state and West Coast was hit by a historic storm that saw Downtown Sacramento officially set its all-time 24-hour rainfall total record with 5.44″ falling on October 24, beating the old record of 5.28” – a mark that was set back in 1880.